awsdocs/amazon-redshift-developer-guide/doc_source/c_PLpgSQL-structure.md

 $$ LANGUAGE plpgsql;
 ```

 Within an exception handler, the special variable SQLSTATE contains the error code that corresponds to the exception that was raised\.
 The special variable SQLERRM contains the error message associated with the exception\.
-These variables are undefined outside exception handlers and throw an error if used\.
+These variables are undefined outside exception handlers and display an error if used\.

 The following shows an example\.